 Mosquitoes in Texas are a problem.
 There's no arguing that.
 There is, however, a lot of misinformation out about the West Nile Virus and the risks associated for our residents.
-The City of La Porte sprays throughout the City when mosquito trap counts reach a certain level, And while Harris County has not had any confirmed cases of West Nile Virus affecting humans this year, taking precaution is always recommended!
+The City of La Porte sprays throughout the City when mosquito trap counts reach a certain level, And while Harris County has had only one confirmed case of West Nile Virus affecting humans this year, taking precaution is always recommended!
 Here's the info you need to protect you and your family.

 THE REAL RISK

 Up to 80 percent of people infected with West Nile virus will have no symptoms.
 However, some infections can result in serious illness or death.
 People over 50 years of age and those with weakened immune systems are at a higher risk of becoming seriously ill if they become infected with the virus.
 With that said, we want you to know that fewer than 1% of people bitten by mosquitoes come down with severe symptoms.
 It is a rare occurrence that WNV presents itself in people.
-As of July 14th, 2014 Harris County has not seen any confirmed cases of WNV in people, and the State of Texas has only had one.
+As of May 21st, 2015 Harris County has seen only one confirmed case of WNV in people.
 While the risk is still prevalent, especially with all of the recent rain, it is nothing to be overly alarmed about.
 Taking good precautionary measures, protecting your family, and staying informed are your best defense!

-West Nile Activity In Harris County As of July 23rd
+West Nile Activity In Harris County - Previous 5 Years

 Eliminate the breeding sites!!
 Mosquitoes only need a bottle cap of water to breed.
 Getting rid of mosquito breeding sites is the most efficient way to get rid of mosquitoes, but it cannot be done without community involvement.
 Because many types of mosquitoes do not travel far from where they hatch, YOU can have a dramatic impact on local mosquito populations by following the prevention measures below. • Clean up standing water on residential property • Get rid of unnecessary debris on residential and commercial property, such as old tires • Empty water from toys, buckets, birdbaths, swimming pool covers, and any other areas twice per week where water may be collecting • Drill holes in the bottom of recycling bins, swing tires and other outside containers • Clean out rain gutters and make sure they drain properly • Turn garbage can covers right side up • Avoid bug zappers in your yard as they can actually attract mosquitos